titaniumnetwork-dev/discord-widget/README.md

 - Displaying emojis
 - Better HTML sanitizing (added because of YOCT)
 ### Low priority
-- Obfuscating webhooks
+~~- Obfuscating webhooks~~ Fixed with websockets
-- Proxying POST requests for sending messages
+~~- Proxying POST requests for sending messages~~ Fixed with websockets

 ## How do I deploy this?
 1. Visit https://discordapp.com/developers/applications/
-2. Press "New Application" and name it to whatever (I.E. "Swag Message Assistant")
+2. Press "New Application" and name it to whatever (e.g. "Swag Message Assistant")
 3. Switch to the bot tab and press "Add Bot"
 4. Press "Copy" under the blue text that says "Click to Reveal Token"
 5. Download the discord-proxy repository and extract to a folder